nieuwmijnleven/selfdrivingcar-object_detection_in_an_urban_environment/README.md

 ## Project overview
 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

+### Project Introduction
+In this project, we will apply the skills you have gained in this course to create a convolutional neural network to detect and classify objects using data from Waymo.
+We will be provided with a dataset of images of urban environments containing annotated cyclists, pedestrians and vehicles.

+* We will practice the following schemes
+   * Analysis what augmentations are meaningful for this project
+   * Train a neural network to detect and classify objects
+   * Monitor the training with TensorBoard and decide when to end it
+   * Experiment with different hyperparameters to improve your model's performance

+### Why is object detection such an important component of self driving car systems?
+The object detection is one of the most important part of autonomous driving system, because this task is in charge of detecting obstables to keep driving safely.
+* The object detection system makes the followings possible:
+   * recognize categories of object instances
+   * locate them spatially
+   * avoid obstables

 ## Set up
 This section should contain a brief description of the steps to follow to run the code for this repository.